 South Puget Sound Community College will consider convictions within the guidelines of the law.
 Prospective employees or volunteers with a conviction(s) on their record will be considered on a case-by-case basis for appointment.

-In collaboration with the senior hiring administrator, the Chief Human Resource Officer (CHRO) and Chair of the Diversity, Equity and Inclusion Committee will take into consideration the department and position, the nature and gravity of the offense, and the time that has passed since the conviction.
-Any applicant that is not appointed because of a prior conviction may appeal the decision in writing to the CHRO within 14 calendar days of receiving written notice of the decision.
+In collaboration with the senior hiring administrator, the Executive Human Resource Officer will take into consideration the department and position, the nature and gravity of the offense, and the time that has passed since the conviction.
+Any applicant that is not appointed because of a prior conviction may appeal the decision in writing to the Executive Human Resource Officer within 14 calendar days of receiving written notice of the decision.

 To ensure South Puget Sound Community College promotes a safe and secure work and learning environment for our current and future employees and students.